-Attendance at transportation-related meetings climbed for the fourth consecutive quarter to a record high of 10,098.
-The fourth quarter 2007 total represented a 37.3 percent increase over the same quarter of 2006 and a 13.5 percent increase from the third quarter 2007 total.
-Again, MoDOT's proactive approach to preparing persons in St. Louis for the impending closure of Interstate 64 accounted for a substantial portion of the total.
-More than 1,800 persons attended Interstate 64 related presentations during October-November-December.
+The nearly 9,000 persons who attended transportation-related meetings in the third quarter of 2007 represent the highest total for any quarter since the Tracker debuted in 2005.
+The record total also came in the quarter that traditionally is the year's lowest.
+The biggest reason for the increase was MoDOT's proactive approach to preparing persons in St. Louis for the impending closure of I-64.
+Almost 2,800 persons attended I-64 related presentations during July-August-September.
+Other projects with high local interest also held public meetings/hearings during the last quarter - Glasgow Bridge, Route 5 Shared 4-Lane, Route 17 bridge over the Gasconade River and South Metro Connector in Kansas City.
 MoDOT continues to emphasize customer involvement in the decision-making process and in providing the information that drivers need to cope with the impacts of construction.
 MoDOT Community Relations managers meet quarterly to review this measure and to share best practices that help improve performance.